Jordan Martinook: Phoenix Coyotes organization

-On September 1, 2012, the Phoenix Coyotes signed Martinook to a three-year entry level contract.
+On September 1, 2012, the Phoenix Coyotes signed Martinook to a three-year entry-level contract.

 On July 20, 2015, the Coyotes re-signed Martinook to a two-year, two-way contract.
 In his first full season with the club, Martinook scored 9 goals and 24 points in 81 games.

 The following year, Martinook recorded 25 points in 77 games.
 On July 22, 2017, the Coyotes re-signed Martinook to a two-year, $3.6 million contract worth $1.8 million annually, avoiding arbitration.

 Carolina Hurricanes

-On May 3, 2018, Martinook, and a fourth round pick in the 2018 NHL Entry Draft, were traded to the Carolina Hurricanes in exchange for Marcus Krüger and a third round pick.
+On May 3, 2018, Martinook and a fourth round pick in the 2018 NHL entry draft were traded to the Carolina Hurricanes in exchange for Marcus Krüger and a third round pick.
 At the time of the trade, Martinook had tallied six goals and nine assists through 81 games for the Coyotes.
 Following the trade, he scored his first career NHL hat-trick on November 23, 2018, in a 4–1 win against the Florida Panthers.
 After recording 10 goals and 13 points through 50 games to rank sixth among Hurricanes skaters, he signed a two-year contract extension on January 29, 2019.
 During the 2019 Stanley Cup playoffs, after suffering a lower-body injury in Game 4, head coach Rod Brind'Amour revealed Martinook had spent the majority of the season nursing injuries.
 As a result of his injury, Martinook missed Game 5 but returned to the lineup for the 5–2 win over the Washington Capitals in Game 6.
-He recorded one point, an assist, four hits and two shots on goal in 14:25 of ice time.
+He recorded an assist, four hits, and two shots on goal in 14:25 of ice time.
 However, he missed Game 1 of the second round against the New York Islanders as a result of reaggravating the same injury.
 Martinook returned to the lineup for Game 3, where he played on a line with Patrick Brown and Greg McKegg, who also scored the game-winner in Game 4.
 Martinook finished his first season with the Hurricanes establishing career highs in goals, shots, and hits, and matched his career high in points.
 He also finished the post-season recording four assists in 10 games.
 Following their elimination, Martinook underwent surgery to repair a core muscle injury.

 Following his first season with the Hurricanes, Martinook was named an alternate captain alongside Jaccob Slavin and captain Jordan Staal.
 He began the 2019–20 season by recording one assist in four games before undergoing surgery to repair a core muscle injury on October 10.
 He was activated off injured reserve on November 15, 2019, after missing 15 games.

 On January 19, 2021, Martinook was one of four Hurricanes players added to the NHL's COVID-19 Protocol list.
 During the 2021 off-season, Martinook had meniscal debridement surgery on his right knee but was expected to be ready for the start of the season.
 While recovering, he was signed to a three-year, $5.4 million contract extension to remain with the Hurricanes.